qezz/simple-metrics/README.md

 Prometheus client libraries and various exporters.

 Goals:
-- provide a modular way to render and compose metrics
+- **provide a modular way to render and compose metrics**: You can have multiple workers, each of them should be able to produce independent set of metrics.
-- provide a functional (a.k.a pure) approach to metrics
+- **provide data-driven approach to metrics**: The metrics can be constructed and rendered based on exporter's internal state.
+There's no stateful metrics registry, and it's your responsibility to update state when needed.

 Non goals:
 - re-implement Prometheus metrics (Counter, Gauge, Histogram) and their behavior.
 It's your responsibility to keep the internal state consistent, and correctly derive metrics from it.
+   - Side note: I'm currently thinking on having those types here, but it will take some time to implement them properly.
 - have stateful metrics registry.
 - manage global state for metrics.